-If you’re going to a real life museum check out this museum guide for kids!
+If you’re going to a real life art museum check out this museum guide for kids!
 A free printable to take along and books to get your kiddo excited about the visit are all right there!

-The virtual experience…
+The virtual art museum experience…

 Many art museums today partner with the amazing technology that’s available to offer virtual tours.
 (Check out this list of virtual art gallery tours perfect for kids!)

-A step beyond even the virtual tour is the interactive websites of these art museums that allow kids to engage with the art, make their own art, see the artwork of other kids and more.
-We’re talking top notch technology and creative learning right at your finger tips.
+A step beyond even the virtual tour is the interactive websites of these art museums that allow kids to engage with the art, make their own art, see the artwork of other kids, and more.
+We’re talking top notch technology and creative learning right at your fingertips.

-Art without a mess…
+Art class without the mess…

 And as an added bonus your kid is learning about art and making art and your kitchen table is still completely clean.
 For my mess averse friends this is a win in itself.
 Non messy art experiences can be hard to come by!